A. Committee Purpose

 The Academic Program Review Committee chair shall provide formal notice (email, recurring meeting reminder, or other form) of no less than one week, of a meeting wherein a vote is to take place.
 The committee will strive for consensus in its voting.

 Data for program review will be provided by the Offices of Planning and Institutional Effectiveness and Financial Services and will include (but is not limited to) enrollment, student retention, awards conferred, faculty and student demographics, funding and cost data, student success rates, follow-up information on student employment, and pass rates for external exams and certifications.

 E. Program Review Process

-During the spring semester, the APR Committee evaluates the study and makes recommendations for general and specific actions to be taken by the program over the course of the succeeding four years.
-In addition to the general and specific recommendations, a summary recommendation of either Continuance or Remediation/Discontinuance is made to the Vice President for Academic and Student Affairs and the Associate Vice President for Planning and Institutuional Effectiveness, who will then make a joint recommendation to the President.
+During the spring semester, the Academic Program Review Committee evaluates the study and makes recommendations for general and specific actions to be taken by the program over the course of the succeeding four years.
+In addition to the general and specific recommendations, a summary recommendation of either Continuance or Remediation/Discontinuance is made to the Vice President for Academic and Student Affairs and the Associate Vice President for Planning and Institutional Effectiveness, who will make a joint recommendation to the President.
 The recommendation from the vice presidents may be different from that of the committee, in which case both recommendations shall be presented to the President for resolution no later than May of each year.
 By the following fall semester the Vice President for Academic and Student Affairs will communicate whether the program is in the continuance, remediation, or discontinuance status to the appropriate dean and the faculty chair/director/lead who developed the program self-study.